df-jesse/gulp-server-livereload/README.md

 `open` | Boolean/Object | `false` | open the localhost server in the browser
 `https` | Boolean/Object | `false` | whether to use https or not.
 By default, `gulp-server-livereload` provides you with a development certificate but you remain free to specify a path for your key and certificate by providing an object like this one: `{key: 'path/to/key.pem', cert: 'path/to/cert.pem'}`.
 `log` | String | `info` | If set to `debug` you will see all requests logged to the console.
-`proxies` | Array | `[]`| a list of proxy objects.
+`serverLogging` | Boolean | If set to true, it prints access logs like normal, if false logs are supressed (default is true) `proxies` | Array | `[]`| a list of proxy objects.
 Each proxy object can be specified by `{source: '/abc', target: 'http://localhost:8080/abc', options: {headers: {'ABC_HEADER': 'abc'}}}`.